 New Yorkers believe in hard work, but for too many of us, no matter how hard or how much we work, the debts keep piling up, and there seems to be no way out.
 In the Orchard Park community and throughout WNY, you could very quickly be facing foreclosure or repossession if you miss or couple of car or mortgage payments.
 In fact, some creditors in New York will sue you for debts you owe them.
 Serious debt troubles can’t be solved swiftly or conveniently, but Orchard Park bankruptcy Lawyer Stephen K. Underwood can help.
-For nineteen years, bankruptcy lawyer Steve Underwood has helped homeowners and families file for bankruptcy and get successfully on the path to a fresh financial start.
+For more than 25 years, bankruptcy lawyer Steve Underwood has helped homeowners and families file for bankruptcy and get successfully on the path to a fresh financial start.

 Need help because your are struggling with debt and want to stop creditor lawsuits and debt collector harassment, a Chapter 7 bankruptcy will help.
 A Chapter 7 Bankruptcy will let you discharge all unsecured debt such as credit card bills, and medical bills.
 A Chapter 13 bankruptcy will reorganize your debts and allow you to repay past-due mortgage and auto payments so you can keep your car and home.
 Filing for bankruptcy isn’t the best answer for every debt situation, but it may be the best answer for many Orchard Park residents who have a serious debt problem.